Msc International

 Day 7: Fes - Volubilis - Meknes - Rabat

-Fes - Volubilis - Meknes - Rabat.
-Departing Fes this morning we visit the fascinating UNESCO listed Roman ruins of Volubilis, which date back to AD40.
-Continuing on we stop at the Imperial City of Meknes, which became known as the Versailles of Morocco due to its impressive buildings and elaborate monuments.
-After lunch and some free time our final stop of the day is Rabat – Morocco’s capital where we overnight.
+Fes – Volubilis – Meknes – Rabat.
+This morning, we will depart from Fes and visit the fascinating Roman ruins of Volubilis, which are listed by UNESCO and date back to AD 40.
+We then continue on to the Imperial City of Meknes, known as the Versailles of Morocco thanks to its impressive buildings and elaborate monuments.
+After lunch and some free time, we will make our final stop of the day in Rabat, Morocco’s capital, where we will spend the night.

 Day 8: Rabat- Casablanca - Marrakech

-Rabat - Casablanca - Marrakech.
-This morning we take a guided tour of Rabat and visit some of the capital’s highlights, including the impressive Chellah - a necropolis and complex of ancient, medieval ruins, the Royal Palace and the Mausoleum of Mohammed V. After lunch we continue to Casablanca where we visit the Hassan II Mosque, which has the tallest minaret and is the third largest mosque in the world - it can hold 25,000 worshippers at any one time.
-After our visit to the mosque we say goodbye to our fellow passengers leaving us in Casablanca and continue on to Marrakech for the night.
+Rabat – Casablanca – Marrakech.
+This morning, we will take a guided tour of Rabat, visiting some of the capital’s highlights.
+These include the impressive Chellah, a necropolis and complex of ancient and medieval ruins; the Royal Palace; and the Mausoleum of Mohammed V. After lunch, we will continue to Casablanca, where we will visit the Hassan II Mosque.
+With its 210-metre minaret, it is the third largest mosque in the world and can hold 25,000 worshippers at any one time.
+After visiting the mosque, we say goodbye to our fellow passengers who are leaving us in Casablanca, before continuing on to Marrakech for the night.

 Day 9: Marrakech

-Our amazing tour of Morocco ends today after hotel check out.
-An included onward departure transfer to the airport is provided.
+Our amazing tour of Morocco comes to an end today after we check out of the hotel.
+An onward departure transfer to the airport is included.

 Morocco Jewish Heritage Tour